-Black height is number of black nodes on a path from root to a leaf.
+Black height is the number of black nodes on a path from the root to a leaf.
 Leaf nodes are also counted black nodes.
-From above properties 3 and 4, we can derive, a Red-Black Tree of height h has black-height >= h/2.
+From the above properties 3 and 4, we can derive, a Red-Black Tree of height h has black-height >= h/2.

 Number of nodes from a node to its farthest descendant leaf is no more than twice as the number of nodes to the nearest descendant leaf.

 Every Red Black Tree with n nodes has height <= 2Log2(n+1)

 This can be proved using the following facts: